DarshilPatel99/2_wave_merging_simulation_imagenory_plane/README.md

  - X = Asin(at+b)
  - Y = Bsin(ct+d)

-This simulation shows that by changing the variable A,B,a,b,c,d how X and Y changes and if these two waves are merging in the imagenory plan means,
+This simulation shows that by changing the variable A,B,a,b,c,d how X and Y changes and if these two waves are merging in the imagenory plane means,
  - Z = X + i*Y    where, i = √-1

  Then how it makes amezing different graphs and different shapes.